 Challenges and Considerations

-Developers are constantly working on improving Layer 1 blockchains to address these challenges.
-New Layer 1 solutions are emerging that are specifically designed for scalability and interoperability.
+Developers are constantly working on improving layer 1 blockchains to address these challenges.
+New layer 1 solutions are emerging that are specifically designed for scalability and interoperability.
 For example, Ethereum 2.0 aims to significantly increase transaction throughput and reduce fees, making it more suitable for AI blockchain applications.
-Similarly, projects like Polkadot and Cosmos focus on creating interoperable blockchain networks that can seamlessly interact.
+Similarly, projects like Polkadot and Cosmos focus on creating interoperable blockchain networks that interact seamlessly.

 Unlocking AI's Full Potential in the Web3 and Blockchain Space